Statue of John Harvard: Other incidents

 which had been smeared with hamburger.

 ("Dog licks man", a Crimson headline read.)

 "Some years ago some students painted [the statue] crimson and our cops caught them red-handed", Deputy Chief of the Harvard University Police Jack W. Morse told The Harvard Crimson in 1984, adding "I've been waiting a long time to use that."

 (Crimson is Harvard's school color.)

-As the statue's hundredth anniversary approached, Harvard Lampoon president Conan O'Brien predicted that "we'll probably stuff it with cottage cheese, maybe also with some chives."
+As the statue's hundredth anniversary approached in 1984, Harvard Lampoon president Conan O'Brien predicted that "we'll probably stuff it with cottage cheese, maybe also with some chives."

-"I think it’s creative but I wish students would direct their creative energies elsewhere," a Harvard maintenance official said in 2002.
+"I think it’s creative but I wish students would direct their creative energies elsewhere," a Harvard maintenance official said about another incident in 2002.